Moir\'e semiconductors on twisted bilayer dice lattice: Abstract

 \section{Abstract}

-We propose an effective lattice model for the Moir{\'e} structure of twisted bilayer dice lattice.
-We find that there are flat bands near zero energy level at any twist angle besides the magic ones.
-The flat bands contain both bands with zero Chern number which are originated from the destructive interference of the dice lattice and the topological non-trivial ones at the magic angle.
-The existence of the flat bands can be detected from the peak-splitting fine structure of the optical conductance at all angles, while the transition peaks do not split and only occur at magic angles in twisted bilayer graphene.
+We propose an effective lattice model for the {moir{\'e}} structure of the twisted bilayer dice lattice. {In the chiral limit, we find that there are flat bands at the zero-energy level at any twist angle besides the magic ones, and these flat bands are broadened by small perturbation away from the chiral limit.} The flat bands contain both bands with zero Chern number which originate from the destructive interference of {the states on} the dice lattice and the topological nontrivial bands at the magic angle.
+The existence of the flat bands can be detected from the peak-splitting structure of the optical conductance at all angles, while the transition peaks do not split and only occur at magic angles in twisted bilayer graphene.